rongi/text-view-shadow-dips/README.md

-Specify a TextView's shadowDx/shadowDy/shadowRadius values in dips.

-Allows you to specify a text view's shadow parameters in dips.
-You can't do that with default Android's `TextView`.
+Allows you to specify a text view's shadowDx/shadowDy/shadowRadius parameters in dips.
+You can't do that with the default Android's `TextView`, which makes using these parameters pretty inconvenient.

 Usage
 =====